Get To Know Your FirePit

-- Pro Tip #1: If you start your night cooking over charcoal, BOOM, you’ve already got your coal bed: carefully lower the fuel rack using tongs or a heatproof utensil and you can skip the kindling and move to larger pieces of wood to get the campfire going.
+Pro Tip #1: If you start your night cooking over charcoal, BOOM, you’ve already got your coal bed: carefully lower the fuel rack using a heatproof utensil (the BioLite FirePoker is a great option) and you can skip the kindling and move to larger pieces of wood to get the campfire going.

 4. Select Your Fuel, Select Your Level, Select Your Airflow.
 Looking to cook up a meal with some charcoal?
 Put the fuel rack on the upper level and fill’er up.
 Looking to get a roaring campfire going?
 Put the fuel rack on the lower level and build up your wood fuel base (see tip 3).